dogweather/forkful/content/en/haskell/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-Printing debug output is about spitting out data from your program to see what's going on under the hood.
-Programmers do it to track variables, understand flow, and squash pesky bugs.

 ## How to:
 A straightforward way to print debug information in Haskell is with the `print` function, which takes a value that's an instance of the `Show` typeclass and outputs it to the console.

 ```Haskell